janm31415/skiwi/README.md

       return nullptr;
       }

-Inside `register_functions` we call `skiwi::register_external_primitive` to register a c/c++ function with skiwi.
+Inside `register_functions` we call `skiwi::register_external_primitive` to register a c++ function with skiwi.
 The first argument to `skiwi::register_external_primitive` is the scheme name for the procedure that you want to register, then follows the address to the c/cpp function that you want to call from skiwi.
 The third argument is the return type of the function.
-The next arguments are the types of the c/c++ function arguments if the c/c++ function has any.
+The next arguments are the types of the c++ function arguments if the c++ function has any.
 Finally, the last argument of `skiwi::register_external_primitive` is a help text that will be shown when you type `,external` in the skiwi prompt.

 The available return/argument types are